-Historically, Gifu has a strong association with Oda Nobunaga, daimyō (domain lord) of the castle and bestower of the city's name in 1567.
-It was later visited by famed haiku poet Matsuō Bashō, who witnessed ukai here in 1688; Charlie Chaplin did the same in his day.
+Historically, Gifu (岐阜) has a strong association with Oda Nobunaga, daimyō (domain lord) of the castle and bestower of the city's name in 1567.
+The city was later visited by famed haiku poet Matsuo Bashō, who witnessed ukai (cormorant fishing) here in 1688; Charlie Chaplin did the same in his day.

-Although contemporary Gifu shows little evidence of those historic times (due to a colossal earthquake in 1891 and the decimation of WWII), recent redevelopment has created a vibrant and accessible downtown core.
-Noteworthy attractions include the lovely Gifu Park and one of the three Great Buddhas of Japan.
-Add some pretty mountains, a wide river and excellent transport links, and a stopover here becomes a viable alternative to big city Nagoya.
+Contemporary Gifu shows little evidence of those historic times (due to a colossal earthquake in 1891 and the decimation of WWII); redevelopment has created a tidy and accessible downtown core.
+Skyscrapers give way to modest houses heading north toward the river; nearby, noteworthy attractions surround Gifu castle, including the beautiful Gifu park and one of the three Great Buddhas of Japan.
+Pretty mountains, a wide river and excellent transport links mean big-city convenience with small-town charisma.